 Missouri S&T offers courses in French, German, Russian, and Spanish, and previous instruction is not required.
-After two semesters of foreign language study on campus you should be able to converse on an elementary level.
-Furthermore, foreign literature is generally introduced in the second or third semester.
+After two semesters of global language study on campus you should be able to converse on an elementary level.
+Furthermore, literature in each language is generally introduced in the second or third semester.

-You may fulfill your Bachelor of Arts or Minor requirements from any of the four foreign languages offered.
+You may fulfill your Bachelor of Arts or Minor requirements from any of the four global languages offered.

 Learn other cultures: Learning about other languages and cultures will help expand personal and professional horizons.
 Being able to speak with people abroad in their own language shows you are interested in their culture -- an important diplomatic plus in professional or social relations with them.
 Discover new worlds!